getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ## Capturing Errors
 ### Capturing Errors/ Exceptions
-In JavaScript you can pass an error object to `captureException()` to get it captured as an event.
+In JavaScript, you can pass an error object to `captureException()` to get it captured as an event.

 ```
 try {